nrnsyzn/VPC-Traffic-Flow-and-Security/README.md

 ## 🛰️ Route Tables

 Route tables act like a GPS for your VPC resources.
-They contain a set of rules — *routes* — that determine how network traffic is directed within and outside of your VPC.
+They contain a set of rules, *routes*, that determine how network traffic is directed within and outside of your VPC.

 ### Key Concepts: